nelson-n/Mark1.github.io/README.md

 <div style="page-break-after: always;"></div>

 ### Resin Profile Settings<a name="Resin-Profile-Settings"></a>

+Demo resin profiles may be found in `/resin_profiles`.
+These .json files contain resin profiles for working with Siraya Tech Blu Tough resin in Emerald Blue.

 #### Code Before Each Layer
 **G1 Z[[LayerPosition]] F[[ZSpeed]]** Move to next print layer at the speed set in Dynamic Speed. <br>